dotnet/EntityFramework.Docs/docs/getting-started/x-plat/guide.rst

 Use your model
 --------------

-Now that we have configured our model and creating the database schema, we can use BloggingContext to create, update, and delete objects.
+Now that we have configured our model and created the database schema, we can use BloggingContext to create, update, and delete objects.

 .. literalinclude:: x-plat/sample/src/ConsoleApp/Program.cs
     :language: c#